-Only one award may be awarded in the Lifetime Achievement Award category each year.
+Only one award may be awarded in the John Curtin Lifetime Achievement Award category each year.

 Four awards may be awarded in the Professional Achievement Award category each year, one for each of the subcategories.

 Up to two awards may be awarded in the following categories each year: